talyric/pvcglue/README.md

 Add these lines to your application's Gemfile.  `dotenv-rails` must be listed first!

     ################# Must be the first Gem ###################
-    gem 'dotenv-rails', "0.11.1"
+    gem 'dotenv-rails'
     ################# Must be the first Gem ###################

-Then add these lines to your application's Gemfile, whereever you like (usually at the end):
+Then add these lines to your application's Gemfile, wherever you like (usually at the end):

-    gem 'pvcglue', "~> 0.1.18", :group => :development
+    gem 'pvcglue', "~> 0.9.2", :group => :development
     gem 'pvcglue_dbutils', "~> 0.5.3"

 And then execute: